ProvableHQ/leo/documentation/cli/add.md

 ### `-l <LOCAL>`

-Specifies that the dependency to be added is a local program or library located at path `<LOCAL>`.
-This can be the root directory for a Leo project, the root directory for a Leo library, or a path directly to an already compiled `.aleo` file.
+Specifies a local program or library dependency at `<LOCAL>`.
+The path can be a Leo project root, a Leo library root, or a compiled `.aleo` file.

 ### `--network`